 Labor Day is really a holiday about workers.
 It created by the labor movement during the Industrial Revolution.
 Think late 1800s.
 At this point in history the average worker had 12-hour days and worked seven-day weeks without minimum wages or overtime laws to protect them.
 The best that you could say about the working conditions was that they were unsafe and unsanitary – and there was no such thing as whistle blowing.
 Labor Day was the first strike day to demand rights as workers.

-It is a fight that we are proud to continue today at The Spitz Law Firm.
+It is a fight that we are proud to continue today at Spitz, The Employee’s Law Firm.

 So, if you are spending your holiday weekend searching “I need a lawyer because I have been wrongfully fired or terminated;” or “I have been discriminated against based on my …” race, national origin, gender, age, religion or disability; or even think that you might need an employment lawyer, then it would be best to call the right attorney to schedule a free and confidential consultation at 866-797-6040.
 Spitz, The Employee’s Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.